 Initiatives such as the award winning Cobseo Housing Cluster, and the Veterans Housing Advice Office, serve as great examples of cross-sector collaboration, these models could be more widely adopted more widely adopted and engaged with by the wider sector.

-DSC Researcher and lead author, Rhiannon Doherty says: ‘Forces charities play a vital role in helping Serving personnel, veterans and their families to secure suitable housing.
+DSC researcher and lead author, Rhiannon Doherty says: ‘Forces charities play a vital role in helping Serving personnel, veterans and their families to secure suitable housing.
 This report maps the diverse range of housing services delivered by forces charities, revealing a small sub-sector, which adopts a highly responsive, coordinated and collaborative approach to housing provision.’

 James Richardson and Ed Tytherleigh, Co-Chairs, Cobseo Housing Cluster: ‘On behalf of the Cluster, we are delighted to endorse and commend this report for anyone who wants to help homeless veterans.
-We are very happy to support the recommendations made by the report and we take pride in leading on ever-deeper collaboration between Veterans’ housing providers.’
+We are very happy to support the recommendations made by the report and we take pride in leading on ever-deeper collaboration between Veterans’ housing providers.’ [from the Foreword]

 Air Vice-Marshal Ray Lock CBE, Chief Executive of the Forces in Mind Trust says: ‘This latest in the series of Focus On reports provides an independent and thorough analysis of Armed Forces charities providing housing support.
 It is a highly credible piece of research, and a ‘must read’ for anyone setting policy or delivering services around housing, or indeed anyone with an interest in the positive transition of ex-Service personnel into civilian life.’